vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 THE FIVE THINGS TO BE KNOWN

-sands of samsāra and desire to hasten towards the path leading to bliss.
+sands of saṁsāra and desire to hasten towards the path leading to bliss.

 TAMIL VERSE: